sorebear/banner-ad-framework/READEME.md

 To see the scaffolding script, open up `app/tasks/scaffold.js`.
 Here is a quick overview of what is happening:
 * The *banners* object from `banner.json` is passed as an argument to the scaffolding module.
 * A For-In loop is run over the *banners* object.
-* Within the For-In loop a large object is created with several dimensions (*dims*) specific to that *banner*.
+* Within the For-In loop:
+    * A large object is created with several dimensions (*dims*) specific to that *banner*.
-* The scaffoldHTML, scaffoldSCSS, scaffoldJS, and scaffoldIMG functions are called, passing in the specific iteration's banner and banner *dims* object.
+    * The scaffoldHTML, scaffoldSCSS, scaffoldJS, and scaffoldIMG functions are called, passing in the name of each banner and each banner's *dims* object.
-* Each of these scaffold functions selects and reads a template file from `app/templates` based on whether the banner is standard, static, or expanding.
+    * Each of these scaffold functions selects and reads a template file from `app/templates`, a template is determined by whether the banner is standard, static, or expanding.
     * It then takes this template and replaces several placeholder tags in the template with information about the banner from the *dims* object.
     * The newly written file is then placed in it's respective banner folder within the `resources` directory.
 * An Exit Links module is built from all of the *links* object in `banner.json` and written to `resources/js/components/exit-links.js`.
-This module is required and run in all each page's javascript file.
 * Lastly, a simple index page is created and written to `resources/html/index.html`.

 #### Example